 Do Lowlights Work for All Hair Colors?

 Besides this, lowlights work on any hair color that has darker shades, so that would be all others besides black.
-Reds, blonds and brows are all game.
+Reds, blonds, and browns are all same.

 Lowlights bring out the loveliness of pastel and rich fashion colors, too.
-Imagine having highlights and lowlights installed on a pastel pink so that it actually looks something like your natural color.
+Imagine having highlights and lowlights applied over a pastel pink so that it actually looks something like your natural color.
 Amazing!

 How to Decide Between Lowlights and Highlights